ayushs2003/ayushs2003/README.md

 ### Hi there! 👋

-I'm Ayush, a software developer based in San Francisco.
-I specialize in building web applications using React and Node.js.
-In my free time, I like to contribute to open source projects and work on my side projects.
+I'm Ayush, I like to contribute to open source projects and work on my side projects.

 ## Currently Learning
 <div style="background-color:white">